corsearch/clickhouse-rb/README.md

 ### Check out the tests

-To see what more the `Clickhouse` gem has to offer, please take a look at the unit tests ( [test/unit/connection/test_query.rb](./blob/master/test/unit/connection/test_query.rb) for instance).
+To explore further functionality of the `clickhouse-rb` gem, review the [unit tests](./test/unit/connection/test_query.rb).

 ## Using the console